mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 However, if you're styling your fields and buttons in a special way, you may be undermining the default focus style that the browser provides.

-An example that I recently encountered at work had to do with button focus.
+An example that I recently encountered at work hard to do with button focus.
 We're using shades of blue for the background and borders of some of our buttons.
 As it happens, the browser was using a blue outline as the focus indicator, which was really had to distinguish from the blue of the button.
 For our green